OmniFlix Network Price Reaches $0.13 (FLIX)

 About OmniFlix Network

 OmniFlix Network’s total supply is 357,242,302 tokens and its circulating supply is 250,758,585 tokens.
 OmniFlix Network’s official Twitter account is @@omniflixnetwork.
-The official website for OmniFlix Network is omniflix.network.
+OmniFlix Network’s official website is omniflix.network.

 OmniFlix Network Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as OmniFlix Network directly using U.S. dollars.
-Investors seeking to trade OmniFlix Network should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy OmniFlix Network using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as OmniFlix Network directly using US dollars.
+Investors seeking to acquire OmniFlix Network should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase OmniFlix Network using one of the exchanges listed above.

 Receive News & Updates for OmniFlix Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OmniFlix Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.